5 Foods That Hurt My Gut and What I Eat Instead

 3. Vegetable Oils (Canola, Soybean, etc.)

-• Coconut oil in small amounts, especially for baking
+• Coconut oil in moderation, especially in baking

 Links to alternatives: